mabdh/webgl-bunny/README.md

 webgl_bunny
 ===========

-Experiment using WebGL with bunny shader
+Experiment using WebGL with bunny shader.
+With gl-matrix library